chiragjes/finwiz/src/content/docs/notebooks/capstone_1_md.md

 This is problematic because the primary goal of a machine learning model is to make accurate predictions on new, unseen data, not just to perform well on the data it was trained on.
 Overfitting undermines this goal by making the model less adaptable and more error-prone when exposed to new situations or data sets.

+Your model's performance isn't exclusively evaluated by its training accuracy.
+Be cautious when your model is "too accurate", it is entirely possible that it has overfit to training data and wouldn't perform well in real life.

 ## Conclusion
 This notebook has introduced you to the basics of machine learning.
 The first model showed us how it is important to properly rescale the inputs in order to allow the model to capture information from them and generalize.
 Then, looking at LSTMs architecture and skimming through it would have helped in envisioning what calculation take plce inside a cell.
 The next two examples helped you see what underfitting and overfitting the data means.

-It is completely fine if you don't understand it well now.
-These ideas will get stronger as you go through the next 2 notebooks.
+It is completely fine if you don't understand everything throughly.
+These ideas will become clearer as you go through the next 2 notebooks.

-Your main takeaway should be understanding how a basic machine learning model works and how the following steps are involved: a) data pre-processing, b) Defining the model and fitting it
+## What's Next?

+In the next notebook, we will see how we can optimize a model's performance by using multiple stocks as features and what other models apart from LSTMs can be used for time-series prediction.
+The next notebook also covers how we can write cleaner and more modular code to pre-process the data and train the models.